matrix-org/complement/ONBOARDING.md

 * (Potentially) make API calls against the `Deployments`.
 * Make assertions, which are done via the `must` and `match` packages provided by Complement.

 For testing outbound federation, Complement implements a bare-bones Federation server for homeservers to talk to.
-Each test must explicitly declare the functionality of the homeserver, this is done using [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) and looks something like:
+Each test must explicitly declare the functionality of the homeserver.
+This is done using [functional options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) and looks something like:

 ```go
 // A federation server which handles serving up its own keys when requested,